 These are just a few things to consider.
 We’re actually putting together a list of questions to ask a property manager, so stay tuned for more information on that.

 This is similar to the certifications arena, but here you are diving deeper into precisely what kind of commercial property experience they have.

-Managing a strip mall is different than managing a fifteen-story office building.
+Managing a strip mall is different from managing a fifteen-story office building.
 Working with an industrial complex isn’t exactly the same as managing a group of restaurants.

 No, you may not find that the commercial property manager has worked with the same type of building you own.
 But at least being familiar with it, or having someone else on their team to help them, is a great start.

 Do You Like the Company?